rxi/flux/README.md

 `onupdate()` can be called multiple times to add more than one function.

 #### :cycle(times|forever)
 The amount of times the tween should be repeated.
-If true is send, it will repeat forever.
+If true is sent, it will repeat forever.

 #### :rewind(times|forever)